-I can easily defrost an individual portion to make an endless variety of quick weeknight recipes that I’ve adapted from their lengthier parent versions.
+I simply freeze the pulled pork into 1-pound cooked portions and, when the mood strikes, I defrost an individual portion to make an endless variety of quick weeknight recipes that I’ve adapted from their lengthier parent versions.
 Crispy carnitas in 20 minutes?
 Yes please.
 Fast weeknight pork ragu?
 Sign me up.

 All of the flavor with just a fraction of the commitment.

 My best tip for cooking a large batch of pulled pork at home?
 Use a ubiquitous seasoning blend like the one below to create a dry rub that’s a jumping off point for a variety of different recipes.
 Feel free to add a tablespoon of red pepper flakes or chili powder if you prefer some heat and spice.

 - Paprika: regular or smoked both work great.

 - Kosher Salt: NOT table salt.
 If using fine sea salt, halve the amount listed in the recipe card.

 - Dry Rub Add-Ins: add a teaspoon of any of the following to mix up the flavor profile to your liking – onion powder, cumin, cayenne pepper, or mustard powder.